If you are under 18, please make sure you have your parents’ permission before providing us with any personal details.

 It’s a good idea to examine your testicles when you’re in the bath or shower.
 Support your scrotum in the palm of your hand, and become familiar with the size and weight of each testicle.
 Examine each testicle by rolling it between your fingers and thumb.
 Your testicles should feel smooth, so gently feel for lumps, swellings, or changes in firmness.
 Check for lumps on the surface or within the body of each testicle.

 If you notice a lump, or something doesn’t feel quite right, or you get sharp pains or a dull ache in your testicles, it’s important to see a doctor or nurse.
 Other reasons to go to the doctor are if you get a sensation of heaviness in your scrotum, or a dull ache in your lower abdomen or groin.

-You can read more about the symptoms of testicular cancer and what to look for and about testicular cancer incidence by age.
+Find out more about testicular cancer: You can read more about the symptoms of testicular cancer and what to look for and about testicular cancer incidence by age.

 100% FREE & CONFIDENTIAL